madakasirapradeep/Bank-Default-Analytics/README.md

 11. AdaBoost Classifier
 12. Extra Tree Classifier
 'Part II' is about the NLP approach to find Default predictions by using text data from the Dataset.

+Here is the link to the Dataset: https://drive.google.com/file/d/1ulM3qK_SWYj5gpYOJ-dWA65ipV7iSCV6/view?usp=sharing

+The code shared along has both the ML modeling and NLP based predictions.